Indianapolis Greyhounds football: History

 In 1978 the ICC gave way to the Heartland Collegiate Conference, which did not sponsor basketball and, ultimately, became a football-only league.
 The Great Lakes Valley Conference (GLVC), founded the same year, became the primary conference for Greyhound athletics, while football competed in the Heartland.
 The Greyhounds won Heartland championships in 1978 and 1981, but failed to qualify for the Division II playoffs in either season.

 By 1990, the Heartland had dwindled to five members, which joined six schools from the Great Lakes Intercollegiate Athletic Conference (GLIAC) to form the Midwest Intercollegiate Football Conference (MIFC).
 Indianapolis remained an MIFC member through 1998, when the GLIAC resumed sponsorship of football and absorbed the MIFC.
 The Greyhounds then became a football-only associate member of the GLIAC, where the program remained through the 2011 season.
 Indianapolis posted 10 winning records in 22 seasons of MIFC-GLIAC play, including an 8–2 mark in 1998, good enough for a second-place finish, but never qualified for the postseason.
 The 2011 Greyhounds pulled off the rare trifecta of beating Grand Valley State, Ferris State, and Saginaw Valley State in the same season, en route to a 7–4 finish.

 Indianapolis began playing football in the GLVC in 2012, when the conference (in its 35th year of competition) finally had enough football-playing members to sponsor the sport.
 In fourteen seasons of GLVC play, the Greyhounds have won eleven conference championships.
 They have qualified for the Division II playoffs ten times, scoring postseason victories over Lone Star Conference (LSC) champion Midwestern State in 2012 and Mid-America Intercollegiate Athletics Association (MIAA) champion Fort Hays State in 2018.
 An undefeated 11–0 regular season in 2017 included a season-opening victory over Grand Valley State.
-Loren Strickland, star defensive back on the 2019–21 teams, became the first former Greyhound since Dick Nyers in 1957 to play in a regular season NFL game, debuting with the Detroit Lions in 2024 after playing two seasons as a graduate student at Ball State.
+Loren Strickland, star defensive back on the 2019–21 teams, became the first former Greyhound since Dick Nyers in 1957 to play in a regular season NFL game, seeing action with the Detroit Lions in 2024 and 2025 after playing two seasons as a graduate student at Ball State.